 There are many different laws that must be followed when purchasing, transporting, firing, or carrying a gun in Michigan.
 Whether or not an individual is the holder of a concealed pistol license (CPL), any conduct relating to gun use must abide by all applicable state and federal laws at all times.

 A CPL can be revoked or suspended for a number of reasons, and reinstatement can be extremely difficult.
-In addition, even a minor misdemeanor offense can become very serious very quickly if a person fails to disclose to the police officer that they are carrying a concealed weapon.
+In addition, even a minor misdemeanor offense can become very serious very quickly and result in serious penalties if a person fails to disclose to the police officer that they are carrying a concealed weapon.

-As Michigan laws relating to the use of firearms are complex and often intersect with federal regulations, the assistance of a Grand Rapids gun attorney with experience in handling these types of issues is essential if facing any criminal charges relating to gun use.
+As Michigan gun laws and ammunition laws are complex and often intersect with federal regulations, the assistance of a Grand Rapids gun attorney with experience in handling these types of issues is essential if facing any criminal charges relating to gun use.

-Citizens who seek to exercise their Second Amendment rights are not always encouraged to do so in society, and having an attorney on their side who understands the importance of the right to bear arms can make the difference between winning and losing a case.
+Citizens who seek to exercise their Second Amendment rights are not always encouraged to do so in society, in accordance to recent gun trends, and having an attorney on their side who understands the importance of the right to bear arms can make the difference between winning and losing a case.